BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 Each figure corresponds to a specific simulation group (e.g., All simulations, Explosive, Effusive, etc.) and variable set.

 ### Customization
-The script can be easily customized to have frequencies plots of different variables and from different dataframes by modifying the calls to `plot_frequencies_eruptive_styles`.
+The script reads from the external file `user_plot_frequencies.py` the instructions to create the plot, and such a file can be easily customized to have frequencies plots of different variables and from different dataframes by modifying the calls to `plot_frequencies_eruptive_styles`.

 The function `plot_histograms_list()` is designed to produce frequency plots for a list of variables, both `xi` and `response_fn_i`.
 The plot function can be customized by modifying its call.
   * `variables_to_plot` → List of dictionaries with the variables to plot with possible transformations, labels and other information.
 A dictionary allows several keys: